Blaine Robison, M.A.

 In the history of Christianity the Church has considered itself as the Kingdom (so Augustine, City of God).
 Beginning in the 19th century dispensational tradition interpreted the kingdom as a future eschatological event with political implications for a restored Israel, when Yeshua comes back and sets up his kingdom.
 The Second Coming will involve apocalyptic judgment and final consummation of all things.
 Probably most Evangelicals associate the kingdom with heaven, i.e., the world to come, the afterlife.
 On the other hand, the doctrine of the kingdom in the teaching of Yeshua and Paul relates to the expectation and fulfillment of promises made to Israel.
 The Kingdom of God is both temporal in the present age wherever he reigns in the hearts of men, and future in the age to come when Yeshua will reign over the earth from Jerusalem.
 "Kingdom" is not a synonym of "Church" or "Christianity."

-14 in whom we have our redemption, the forgiveness of our sins:
+14 in whom we have deliverance, the forgiveness of sins:

-in whom: in Yeshua, the Jewish Messiah and King of Israel, Son of God and Son of Man. we have: Grk. echō, to possess something with the implication of having under one's control or at one's disposal. our redemption: Grk. apolutrōsis, freedom or liberation from an oppressive circumstance, from the verb apolutroō (release on payment of ransom).
-Apolutrōsis is a synonym of lutrōsis (redemption, deliverance or release), and originally meant buying back a slave or captive, making him free by payment of a ransom.
-The term is found only ten times in the apostolic writings, nine of which are in letters of Paul (including Heb.
-9:15; 11:35), and once in the Gospel of Luke (21:28).
-Apolutrōsis occurs only once in the LXX, Daniel 4:31 (Heb. tuv, to return) of the freeing of Nebuchadnezzar from his madness.
+in whom: in Yeshua, the Jewish Messiah and King of Israel, Son of God and Son of Man. we have: Grk. echō, pres., to possess something with the implication of having under one's control or at one's disposal. our deliverance: Grk. apolutrōsis, freedom or liberation from an oppressive circumstance; deliverance, release, redemption.
+Most versions translate the noun as "redemption."
+The term originally meant buying back a slave or captive, making him free by payment of a ransom (BAG).
+Apolutrōsis is rare in Greek literature, but is does occur in Josephus and Philo.
+Apolutrōsis occurs only once in the LXX, Daniel 4:34, for which there is no corresponding word in the Massoretic Text.
+The noun is used there of the freeing of Nebuchadnezzar from his madness (DNTT 3:193).

-of our sins: pl. of Grk. hamartia, , which refers to the action itself, as well as its result, i.e., every departure from the way of righteousness, both human and divine.
+of our sins: pl. of Grk. hamartia may refer to (1) a behavioral action, a misdeed that creates liability, every departure from the way of righteousness; (2) the result of sinning or the condition of being sinful; or (3) an invasive evil power.
 Hamartia is the dominant word for sin in the Besekh.
-In Greek culture hamartia meant to miss, to miss the mark, to lose, not share in something, be mistaken.
+In Greek culture hamartia meant to miss the mark, to fail, be mistaken.
 A mistake is the result of ignorance.
-Hamartia essentially meant to fail and could mean anything from stupidity to law-breaking, anything that offends against the right, that does not conform to the dominant ethic, to the respect due to social order and to the polis (DNTT 3:577).
+Hamartia could mean anything from stupidity to law-breaking, anything that does not conform to the dominant community ethic (DNTT 3:577).
+This breadth of application has unfortunately influenced Christian theology among those who espouse the "sinning every day in thought, word and deed" viewpoint.

 The Incomparable Messiah, 15-20